Northwestern High School (Hyattsville, Maryland)

-Northwestern became the school district's second Center for the Visual and Performing Arts (CVPA) magnet high school, with the program commencing for the 2013–14 school year.
-The CVPA program is a highly selective, rigorous four-year specialized program that offers college prep and professional career prep study in the visual arts and performing arts.
+Northwestern is one of two schools in the county to host the Center for the Visual and Performing Arts (CVPA) magnet program, which began at the school in the 2013–14 school year.
+The CVPA program is a four-year, specialized program that offers college prep and professional career prep study in the visual arts and performing arts.
 Admission to the program is through a competitive, two-stage application process.
-Northwestern's CVPA program operates as a "school-within-a-school" model, and is a replication of the program that has been in existence at Suitland High School since 1986.
-However, currently Northwestern's program only draws students from a limited attendance area.
+Northwestern's CVPA program operates as a "school-within-a-school" model, similar to a program that has been in existence at Suitland High School since 1986.
+Northwestern's program only draws students from a limited attendance area.

 In December 2009, Northwestern was recognized as a Silver Medal School among "America's Best High Schools" by U.S. News & World Report.
 In 2005, The Washington Post cited Northwestern as being the second highest ranking high school, among all district high schools, for students' scores on the nationally administered AP tests.

 Northwestern is accredited by the Commission on Secondary Schools, a division of the Middle States Association of Colleges and Schools.

-The late Jim Henson, the creator of The Muppets, graduated from Northwestern in 1954.
-On October 5, 2002, during an official building dedication ceremony attended by Jane and Heather Henson (Jim's widow and daughter, respectively), as well as representatives from the Jim Henson Legacy, Northwestern was given permission to rename the arts building at Northwestern, to the Jim Henson School of Arts, Media and Communications.

 History

-E. Carlene Murray is the current principal at Northwestern, joining the faculty in the Fall of 2015.
-Murray replaced Edgar Batenga, who was principal from 2011 until 2014.
-Batenga replaced Jerome Thomas, who served as principal from 2004 until 2011.
-Thomas was a long-time vice principal at Northwestern, and had succeeded former principal William T. Ritter, who was the school's Dean of Students until 2000, when then-principal Kevin M. Maxwell left the Prince George's County Public Schools system to head Walter Johnson High School in Montgomery County.
-Maxwell was currently serving as superintendent of schools for the Anne Arundel County Public Schools system, also in Maryland, until June 2013.
-William Ritter himself was eventually appointed head of the Region 5 District in 2004 (and later, head of the school system's FIRST-Financial Incentive Rewards for Supervisors & Teachers program), where Jerome Thomas (who was a longtime vice principal at Northwestern)took his position.
-On Thursday, June 28, 2013, it was confirmed by the county executive, Rushern Baker, that Maxwell had been chosen to permanently lead the Prince George's County Public Schools system beginning in August 2013, as the new chief executive officer, replacing Alvin Crawley.